 There you go!
 You got yourself a pretty Farmhouse Tray.

-It’s ready too style it and make your home rock!
+It’s ready to style it and make your home rock!

 Look how cute mine turned out!!!

-If you like this Farmhouse Spring Styled Tray project you might also Love these too:
+If you like this Farmhouse Spring project, you might also Love these too: